AustinWise/DllInjectionPoc/README.md

-Similar to CVE-2023-28260, this is a DLL injection in programs created using .NET NativeAOT.
+This is a DLL injection in programs created using .NET when built in singlefile mode.

 This was tested with .NET 7.0.5.